wangyu-/Degausser/README.md

 # how to use degausser3ds(for cfw user):

-1. get hblauncher_loader.cia and install https://github.com/yellows8/hblauncher_loader/releases
+1. get hblauncher_loader.cia and install (from https://github.com/yellows8/hblauncher_loader/releases)

 2. put degausser3ds.3dsx degausser3ds.smdh into SDCARD:\3DS\degausser3ds\